thekrissybrown/Habit-Tracker/README.md

 A Java-based application designed to help users build positive habits by tracking daily activities and maintaining streaks.
 This intuitive habit tracking tool allows users to create customizable habits, monitor their progress, and visualize their success through an interactive graphical interface.

 ## Potential Features
-- **Habit Management**: Create, edit, and delete custom habits with personalized frequency goals
+- **Habit Management**: Create, edit, and delete custom habits
 - **Daily Check-ins**: Mark habits as complete with a simple click
-- **Streak Tracking**: Automatically calculate and display current streaks for each habit
+- **Streak Tracking**: Automatically calculate streaks for each habit.
-- **Visual Progress**: View your habit completion history through intuitive calendar displays
-- **Statistics Dashboard**: Monitor your success rates and longest streaks
 - **Achievement System**: Earn badges and rewards for reaching habit milestones
 - **Data Persistence**: Save and load your habit data between sessions

 ## Project Structure

 ### Source Files
-- `Habit.java`: Core class representing individual habits with properties like name, description, frequency, and streak data (Developed by Krissy Brown)
+- `Habit.java`: Core class representing individual habits with properties like name, description, frequency, and streak data (Developed by Michal Broniek)
+- `HabitCategory.java`: Manages categories between different Habits (Developed by Michal Broniek)
 - `HabitCollection.java`: Manages the collection of habits using ArrayList, handles sorting and filtering (Developed by Mustafa Almajmaie)
+- `FileDataManager.java`: Handles persistence of files for habit tracking.
+(Developed by Mustafa Almajmaie)
-- `StreakAnalyzer.java`: Processes habit data to calculate statistics, streaks, and achievements (Developed by Michael Broniek)
+- `StreakAnalyzer.java`: Processes habit data to calculate statistics, streaks, and achievements (Developed by Kat Nunez)
+- `AchievementSystem.java`: Processes habit data to calculate and award achievements based on streaks, and habit check-ins (Developed by Kat Nunez)
-- `HabitTrackerUI.java`: Creates and manages the graphical user interface (Developed by Michael Broniek)
+- `HabitTrackerUI.java`: Creates and manages the graphical user interface (Developed by Krissy Brown)
+- `AddHabitControler.java`: Part of graphical user interface (Developed by Krissy Brown)
+- `HabitCardController.java`: Part of graphical user interface (Developed by Krissy Brown)
-- `Main.java`: Entry point for the application that initializes components
+- `Main.java`: Entry point for the application that initializes components (Developed by Krissy Brown)

 ### Interface Functionality
 - **Main Dashboard**: Displays all habits with current streak information and completion status
 - **Habit Creation Form**: Interface for adding new habits with customizable parameters
-- **Calendar View**: Visual representation of habit completion history by day/week/month
-- **Statistics Panel**: Shows detailed analytics about habit performance over time
+- **Achievements Panel**: Shows information about earned achievements
-- **Settings Menu**: Customize application preferences and notification settings

 ## How to Run the Application
 1. Download the `HabitTracker.jar` file from the repository